4 Marijuana Stocks to Buy for the Big 2020 Rebound (Once Coronavirus Fears Fade)

 Shares of cannabis producer Aphria have struggled significantly in 2020, mostly because the company reported second quarter numbers in January that missed across the board.

 Revenues missed estimates, as did profits.
-And management dramatically cut its full-year guide.
+Management also dramatically cut its full-year guide.
 Then, coronavirus hit.
-Put it all together, and APHA stock is down 60% year-to-date.
+That didn’t help.
+Put it all together, and APHA stock is down 50% year-to-date.

 This weakness should reverse course once COVID-19 headwinds pass.

-Note: [Editor’s note: “4 Marijuana Stocks to Buy for the Big 2020 Rebound” is regularly updated to include the most relevant information available.]